nordlow/strace-memoize/README.md

 ## Improvememnts
 - Python 3
-- Process tree and io visualization (currently in YAML)
+- Process tree and IO visualization (currently in YAML)

 ## TODO
 - [ ] Test on Linux for Windows 10 (does it support strace and inotify?)